From Drunk Dude to Dude Making a Difference

 Got my bills down to only my cellphone which was $60/ month.

-08/2014 Drew major attention to food waste by hosting Food Waste Fiasco’s across America and eating solely from grocery store dumpsters for two months.
+08/2014 Drew major attention to food waste by hosting Food Waste Fiasco’s across the United States and eating solely from grocery store dumpsters for two months.

 08/2014 Traveled moneyless in the USA for the first time.